-Calculator use is strongly encouraged.
-Use of "cheat sheets," cell-phones, iPods, PDAs, smart phones and any other device capable of communicating with someone else or over the internet is prohibited.
-During a test, you may not access any resource or communicate in any way with any person other than a proctor, instructor, medical or security professional.
+When taking midterms or the final: (1) Calculator use is strongly encouraged.
+(2) Use of "cheat sheets," cell-phones, iPods, PDAs, smart phones and any other device capable of communicating with the internet or someone else is prohibited.
+(3) Access to or use of any resource or communication in any way with any person other than a proctor, instructor, medical or security professional is not allowed.
 Students with prior certification from the Learning Center will receive the accommodations specified in the letter furnished by the Academic Resource Center.

-Grading templates are used so that answers on all exams are graded the same way.
+To assure consistency and equity in grading, grading templates are used.
 Multiple choice questions are graded on a right-wrong basis.
-Incorrect answers to other questions are eligible for partial credit only if supporting computations are presented clearly enough so that graders can see how you derived your answer.
-Ambiguous answers, illegible answers, multiple answers to the same question when a single answer is requested and unanswered questions receive no credit.
+Incorrect answers to other questions that, according to the grading template, are eligible for partial credit will receive partial credit only if supporting computations are presented on exam pages clearly enough so that graders can see how you derived your answer.
+Work done on scratch paper is not evaluated by graders.
+Unanswered, ambiguously answered or illegibly answered responses receive no credit.
+Multiple answers to the same question or part of a question receive no credit.

-If you believe an error was made in the grading of your test, use the regrade request form that is posted on Blackboard.
+If you believe an error was made in the grading of your test, use the regrade request form that is posted on Canvas.
 Clearly indicate which problem(s) should be regraded and explain the grading issue(s).
 Regrade requests should be based on your belief that the grading template was incorrectly applied.
 In order to be fair to all the other students whose exams were graded according to the grading template, regrade requests based on modifications of the grading template will not be considered.
 Regrade requests must be submitted in writing no later than one week after an exam has been returned to you or made available for return.
 No grade change requests for any test will be considered after the expiration of the one-week period except in highly unusual circumstances (e.g., medically approved absences).
 The original of the test must accompany your submission.
+Make and keep a copy of your test before submitting your grade appeal.
 Your test should not have been altered in any way.
 If, however, alterations were made since the exam was returned to you, these changes should be clearly identified.
 As a control for improper alterations, exams are scanned before returning them.
 Improper alterations constitute a violation of the Honor System.
 It may happen that you submit a grade appeal and receive no response.
-In that situation, it is your responsibility to follow-up to make sure your appeal is reviewed.
+In that situation, please follow-up to make sure your appeal is reviewed.